JonD-libera/libera-windows/Channel-Guidelines/No-Piracy.md

 We are aware that piracy poses a strong risk of malware exposure especially around 'activators and 'loaders'.

-Allowing discussion of piracy to take place ultimately puts the channel and freenode as a whole at some level of risk.
+Allowing discussion of piracy to take place ultimately puts the channel and libera as a whole at some level of risk.
 This may be a small amount of risk, but we don't believe it's worth any risk when it's so easy to prevent.

 We understand that there are many different opinions about piracy, copyrights and software licensing.
 We respect this diversity of opinion, but we stress that our channels are about the software, not the licensing terms.
 So we don't really care to have long arguments about whether piracy is right or wrong, or what you can get away with.
 These are questions each person must answer for himself.
 We'd prefer to simply not discuss it at all.